Durham Artillery Militia: South Africa

 Under the Militia Acts, units could also volunteer for overseas service.
 The Durham Artillery did so in 1900, and was one of the six Militia Artillery units permitted to form a Service Company of volunteers to serve in South Africa alongside the Regulars.

 The service company of the Durham Artillery, consisting of five officers and 170 other ranks, sailed on 24 March 1900 and landed at Durban.
 On arrival they were combined with the service company of the Duke of Edinburgh's Own Edinburgh Artillery, the composite unit being designated the Durham & Edinburgh Division RGA, under the command of Lt-Col H.P.
 Ditmas of the Durham Artillery.
-Harold Ditmas was a solicitor and longtime auxiliary officer, first as a lieutenant with the 3rd (York) Yorkshire (West Riding) Artillery Volunteers, later with the Durham Artillery, which he had commanded since 1895.London Gazette, 23 September 1887.
+Harold Ditmas was a solicitor and longtime auxiliary officer, first as a lieutenant with the 3rd (York) Yorkshire (West Riding) Artillery Volunteers, later with the Durham Artillery, which he had commanded since 1895.

 In July 1900 the composite company moved to Eshowe in Zululand, where having swapped their artillery Carbines for infantry rifles they were engaged in preventing Boer border raids.
 In September a 3000-strong Boer Commando under Louis Botha threatened Zululand, and a 51-strong detachment of the company without guns was sent to Fort Prospect, near Melmoth, to prepare defences.
 Assisted by 35 men of B (Dorsetshire Regiment), Company, 5th Division Mounted Infantry, and all under the command of Capt A.C.
 Rowley of 2nd Battalion Dorsets, they dug trenches and constructed stone sangars.

 At 04.15 on 26 September, the detachment at Fort Prospect were warned by a native that hundreds of Boers were on their way.
 Fifteen minutes later the position was attacked under cover of mist by 400–500 men of the Ermelo Commando or the Carolina Commando, led by General Cecil 'Cherry' Cheere Emmett.
 The brunt of the attack fell on two sangars on the north and west of the position held by the Durham Company acting as infantry.
 Although the Boers broke through the Wire obstacle and got within 20 yd of the sangars, they held out and Rowley was able to repulse the attack with the aid of a Maxim gun.
 The Boers drew off at 06.30 and contented themselves with rifle fire against the completely surrounded fort.
 A second attack at 10.00 got as far as the rear trench where they were driven off by Serjeant F. Doyle's party.
 About that time a party of 14 Nongqayi (Zululand Police) under Serjeant Gumbi fought their way through the Boer lines to join the defenders.
-The Boer fire slackened off towards evening, and they withdrew at about 18.30.Fort Prospect at Battlefields Route, KwaZulu Natal.
+The Boer fire slackened off towards evening, and they withdrew at about 18.30.